muubaraq/404-error-page/README.md

 ![screenshot](https://www.awesomescreenshot.com/image/9646656?key=a14b0f20ff7040bd084ddbdc3387ae5e)

 - Where can I see your demo?
+You can see it at netlify.
+The link is above (demo)
 - It was fun creating something.
 Just reading tutorials or watching tutorials won't do the trick. you need to practice what you have learned
 - Learned how to create media queries and i have also learned that with practice brings improvement
 - Your wisdom? : Focus on your growth and always try to learn from others